awsdocs/amazon-ecs-developer-guide/doc_source/using-service-linked-roles.md

 + Action: When using Amazon ECS service auto scaling, Amazon ECS manages the required Auto Scaling resources\.
 + Action: Amazon ECS creates and manages CloudWatch alarms and log streams that assist in the monitoring of your Amazon ECS resources\.
 + Action: When using Amazon ECS Exec, Amazon ECS manages the permissions needed to start Amazon ECS Exec sessions to your tasks\.
++ Action: When using Amazon ECS Service Connect, Amazon ECS manages the required AWS Cloud Map resources to use the feature\.

 You must configure permissions to allow an IAM entity \(such as a user, group, or role\) to create, edit, or delete a service\-linked role\.
 For more information, see [Service\-linked role permissions](https://docs.aws.amazon.com/IAM/latest/UserGuide/using-service-linked-roles.html#service-linked-role-permissions) in the *IAM User Guide*\.